Founder Stories: Why We Joined Cloudflare

 And very early into that, we had one very large customer saying, we love this thing.

 We are being attacked.
+We're a target of zero day attacks.

-We're, we're a target of zero day attacks.
-We love what you guys are doing, but we've made investments in this other larger company for lots of other technology that we have now 10 years of investment in.
+We love what you guys are doing.
+But we've made investments in this other larger company for lots of other technology that we have now 10 years of investment in.

 Can you integrate with them?
+And they actually made a an intro to that company.

-And then that happened again with another company and customer saying, introduced to another tech company, we met with them.
+And then that happened again, with another company and customer saying introduced to another tech company, we met with them.

 And then at that point, we developed a hypothesis that maybe this technology remote browser isolation was in a window of opportunity where the larger companies would make a decision to do something or not.

+Or do we not?
 And we decided, okay, let's put some feelers out there and see what happens.

-Putting maybe the financial element aside, and obviously every deal has some form of transactional or financial element aside, what else was important to you?
+And obviously, every deal has some form of transactional or financial element aside.

-What else was important to you as a co-founder?
+What else was important to you?

-What else was important to your co-founders and maybe what was important about where you wanted your team to land?
+And maybe what was important about where you wanted your team to land?

-And, and I think the most important thing for us was, where do we want to be for the next 10 years?
+And I think the most important thing for us was, where do we want to be for the next 10 years?

-So when you think that way, a lot of other things fall into place, because you have a passionate set of people who want to realize a vision.
+So when you think that way, a lot of other things fall into place.

-That's why they've given up jobs in, you know, Microsoft or other big places that can employ, that would employ any of the great Cloudflare people that we have, or the people we had in our startup.
+That's why they've given up jobs in, you know, Microsoft or other big places that can employ that would employ any of the great Cloudflare people that we have, or the people we had in our startup.

-So, you know, when you say, where do I want to be for 10 years, it kind of gives you some clarity.
+So you know, when you say, where do I want to be for 10 years, it kind of gives you some clarity.

 The very first call, and we got introduced through Thomas, Cloudflare's CFO, through a board member that we had just added, called Amit Mittal.